Cozy Peach Kitchen

 Pesto, mayonnaise, and garlic in a white bowl.

-One cup of mayonnaise only needs 3 tablespoons of pesto to make pesto aioli.
-Use up leftover pesto on pasta, salads, or as a dressing with bowls.
+One cup of mayonnaise only needs 3 tablespoons of pesto to make the aioli.
+Use up leftover pesto on vegetarian pesto pasta or as a dressing with squash and potato bowls.

 Recipe FAQ